RazvanBerbece/UnifyFootballBot/README.md

 Continuous deployment has not been implemented yet, as this is currently a POC.
 But it will leverage GitHub Actions the same way the CI step does, either by pushing packages to something like Octopus, or by directly deploying to a Cloud provider.

 # Credits
-fhatti (https://github.com/fhatti) for coming up with the feature ideas.
+fhatti (https://github.com/fhatti) for coming up with the project in the first place and the feature ideas.